Please note that this page is automatically translated.

 Disclosure Based on TCFD Recommendations

-Our Group’s VISION is “Discovering new tastiness, Sharing moments of joy.”
-In order to continue to provide safe and delicious food to our customers, it is essential to take sustainable initiatives with an eye to the future in our business activities.
-In particular, since our Group uses a wide variety of marine, fishery, agricultural and forestry resources as raw materials, we position climate change as one of our major management risks and will disclose information related to climate change based on the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+Our Group’s VISION is “Let’s change everyday deliciousness.
+Let’s spread joy to the world.”
+To continue delivering safe and delicious food to our customers, it is essential to implement sustainable initiatives with an eye to the future of our business activities.
+In particular, since our Group uses a wide variety of marine, fishery, agricultural, and forestry resources as raw materials, we view climate change as a significant management risk and will disclose information related to climate change in accordance with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).

 Governance

-The Group’s Board of Directors recognizes climate change issues as one of its important management issues and is overseeing them.
-Specifically, when formulating business strategies and business plans, the Board of Directors deliberates on the “risks” and “opportunities” related to climate change issues, and receives reports from each Group company and department as necessary and performs oversight.
+The Board of Directors of the Group recognizes climate change issues as one of its important management challenges and is overseeing them.
+Specifically, when formulating business strategies and plans, the Board of Directors deliberates on the “risks” and “opportunities” related to climate change issues, and receives reports from each Group company and department as necessary and carries out oversight.

-In addition, the Group has clearly positioned sustainability as a management issue for the entire Group, and has established a Sustainability Promotion Committee chaired by the President and CEO to promote sustainability initiatives.
-The Sustainability Promotion Committee will report on the status of sustainability, including climate change responses, to the Management Meeting as appropriate and receive instructions and advice.
-Furthermore, the President and CEO will report on the status to the Board of Directors as necessary.
+In addition, the Group has clearly positioned sustainability as a management issue for the entire Group, and has established a Sustainability Promotion Committee, chaired by the Representative Director and President, to promote sustainability initiatives.
+The Sustainability Promotion Committee reports to the Management Committee on the status of sustainability, including climate change response, as appropriate, and receives instructions and advice.
+Furthermore, the Representative Director and President will report on the status to the Board of Directors as necessary.

 Strategy